Abandoned & Little-Known Airfields:

 It depicted the field as having a single northwest/southeast unpaved runway,

-with several small buildings & several light aircraft on the south side of the field.
+with several small buildings & at least 4 light aircraft on the south side of the field.

 The earliest reference to the San Francisco Bay Airport which has been located